manjoeso/Funday/README.md

 ## Task List

-Fully flashed out task list where team members can share 'workspaces' where 'boards' and 'tasks' can be posted.
+Dynamic task list where team members can share 'workspaces' where 'boards' and 'tasks' can be posted.
 Tasks can be assigned due-dates, status', and team members.
+All information can be created, updated, and destroyed.

 ![image](https://user-images.githubusercontent.com/63963324/154088778-223bce01-8515-4acd-bd78-c37f4c1ae150.png)

+# Search Tasks

+ADD SEARCH GIF HERE

+Using an architecture taking advantage of backend associations, all of the searchable data for a users workspace is fetched to the front end Redux stata upon log-in, allowing for a fully front-end search bar.
+By using selectors to select out a user's group and respective tasks, I was able to display the searched components dynamically.

 ## Display

 ![image](https://user-images.githubusercontent.com/63963324/149538578-d2beacbe-80a7-44c9-830c-b7d34f36403e.png)
 ![image](https://user-images.githubusercontent.com/63963324/149538761-44aca5de-78cd-4194-8d9b-0a574440c8e0.png)

-## Technologies, Libraries APIs

-1. Webpack to bundle and transpile the source JavaScript code.
-2. Ruby on Rails, Javascript/React